Blog · arXiv Analysis · Last reviewed June 25, 2026

 That matters because many memory systems treat similarity as the governance layer.
 If two records are close, merge them.
 If a retrieved chunk is close to the query, trust it.
 If a reranker sees related evidence, pass it forward.
 The MemStrata paper says the stale-fact problem cuts across that logic: old and current facts are often close precisely because they describe the same slot.

 The governance lesson is simple.
 An agent memory needs a version rule, not only a search rule.
 The question is not merely which chunk is nearby.
-It is which assertion is currently valid for this subject and relation.
+It is which assertion is currently valid for this subject and relation, which prior assertion it superseded, and whether the user asked for the current state or an earlier historical state.

 What MemStrata Adds